 Your health plan drives many of your decisions during open enrollment.
 One emerging trend is employers offering their employees health plan options.
-Nearly two-thirds of large employers provide their employees with the choice of a high-deductible health plan (HDHP) and a traditional health plan, such as a PPO, during open enrollment.
+Nearly two-thirds of large employers provide their employees with the choice of a high-deductible health plan (HDHP) and a traditional health plan, such as a preferred provider organization (PPO), during open enrollment.
 Does your employer offer options?
-If so, here are four factors you should consider when choosing between the two plans.
+If so, here are four factors you should consider when choosing an HDHP versus a PPO.

 You and your family’s expenses

-During open enrollment, you may see tables or charts that show your available plans’ premiums, deductibles and/or out-of-pocket responsibility.
-Once you have those numbers, compare them with your family’s typical costs for expenses like doctor visits and prescriptions.
-That’s a critical first step when weighing your choice of an HDHP versus a traditional health plan, such as a PPO (Preferred Provider Organization) or another type of traditional health plan.
+During open enrollment, you may see tables or charts that show your available plans’ premiums, deductibles, and/or out-of-pocket responsibility.
+Once you have those numbers, compare them with your family’s typical costs for expenses such as doctor visits and prescriptions.
+That’s a critical first step when weighing your choice of an HDHP versus a PPO or another type of traditional health plan.

 Pre-tax benefits savings

 Who isn’t interested in free money?
-Many employers contribute to their employees’ HSAs, which often is an annual contribution or a match of their employees’ contributions.
-In 2019, the average employer contribution to employee HSAs was $880.
-These contributions will help you cover the cost of a higher deductible when you do choose an HDHP and an HSA.
+Employers are able to contribute to their employees’ HSAs, some choose to contribute annually while others match their employees’ contributions.
+In 2021, the average employer contribution to employee HSAs was $869.
+WEX research has shown that employer contributions encourage employees to engage with their accounts and enhance the perceived value of their HDHP.
+These contributions will help you cover the cost of a higher deductible when you do choose an HDHP versus a PPO.

 - All HSA funds carry over from year to year, so unspent funds will be there for you later in life.